 Gospel of Luke 23:46

-Jesus fulfilled His mission: "They are justified by his grace as a gift, through the redemption which is in Christ Jesus, whom God put forward as an expiation by his blood, to be received by faith" (Romans 3:24-25).
 The relationship of Jesus to the Father is revealed in the Gospel of John, for He remarked, "The Father and I are one" (10:30), and again, at the Last Supper: "Do you not believe I am in the Father and the Father is in me?
 The words that I speak to you I do not speak on my own.
 The Father who dwells in me is doing his works" (14:10).
 And He can return: "I came from the Father and have come into the world; again, I am leaving the world and going to the Father" (16:28).
-Jesus practiced what He preached: "Greater love has no man than this, that a man lay down his life for his friends" (John 15:13).
+Jesus fulfills His own mission and that of His Father on the Cross:

 1 The Revised Standard Version of The Holy Bible.
 Ignatius Press, San Francisco, 2005.